Wix vs Shopify is a match-up between two popular ecommerce website builders.

 |Ease of Use||With Wix, editing the front end of your website couldn’t be easier, but you lack control in the backend||Shopify is easy to use in all areas, particularly when managing your inventory|

 |Design||Beautiful templates which are really simple to edit||Offers templates designed purely for helping you sell online|

 |Sales Features||Lets you sell physical, digital, and service products, but overall has pretty simple sales tools||The market’s best sales features, including excellent built-in analytics and inventory management tools|

 |Marketing Features||Outstanding marketing features, particularly with blogs||Great for social media integration and SEO, but lacking the overall power of Wix’s features|

 |App Stores||Huge app store, but offers less ecommerce specific integrations than Shopify||Excellent app store, with endless ecommerce integrations to help boost your site’s sales|

 |Analytics||Simple in-house analytics, plus access to Google Analytics tracking||Access to Google Analytics, as well as more advanced built-in analytics features to keep track of your store’s success|

 Wix is best for small online stores with a strong focus on branding and marketing.
 It’s ideal for websites expanding into ecommerce, combining solid sales tools with great customization.
-Shopify, on the other hand, is designed to drive stores of all sizes towards success, and has the power-tools to prove it!
+Shopify, on the other hand, is designed to drive larger stores towards success, and has the power-tools to prove it!

-Shopify costs more, but you’re paying for a much better range of sales features, specialized ecommerce templates, and ultimate control over your store.
-Wix is cheaper, making it an affordable option for smaller businesses, but you’re not getting the same tailored service for your store.
+Shopify costs more, but you’re paying for a much better range of sales features, and ultimate control over your store.
+Wix is cheaper, making it an affordable option for smaller businesses.

 So how do you decide whether Wix or Shopify is right for you?